 The word “insurance” is kind of a misnomer.
-Learn what the insurance company’s real agenda is and how they’ll try to deny compensation for your injury claim.
+Learn what their real agenda is and how insurers try to deny compensation for your injury claim.

 What images come to mind when you hear the phrase “insurance company?”
 Do you think of that adorable green gecko?
 Or would you rather see him run over by a car?